 Date of Authorship for this Version

 Ayres, Ian and Macey, Jonathan R., "Institutional and Evolutionary Failure and Economic Development in the Middle East" (2005).
 Faculty Scholarship Series.
-Paper 1230.
+1230.